2009 Pacific hurricane season

-The 2009 Pacific hurricane season was the most active Pacific hurricane season since 1994.
+The 2009 Pacific hurricane season was the most active Pacific hurricane season since 1997.
 The season officially started on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they both ended on November 30.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the Pacific basin.
-However, the formation of tropical cyclones is possible at any time of the year.
+These dates conventionally delimit the period of each year when most tropical cyclones form in the Eastern Pacific tropical cyclone basin; however, tropical cyclone formation is possible at any time of the year.
+The first system of the season, Tropical Depression One-E, developed on June 18, and the last, Hurricane Neki, dissipated on October 27, keeping activity well within the bounds of the season.

-For the first time in ten years, no tropical depressions formed during the month of May.
-This inactivity continued into the early part of June and was the least active since 1994.
-The first named storm of the season did not develop until June 21, marking the latest start to a Pacific hurricane season in 40 years.
-However, according to the NHC's tropical weather summary, August 2009, with seven named storms in their region, was one of the most active Augusts on record for the basin.
+For the first time since 1999, the first system of the season did not form until mid-June.
+Three days after One-E formed, the first named storm of the season, Hurricane Andres developed.
+Activity picked-up during peak-season, and according to the NHC's tropical weather summary, August 2009, with seven named storms in their region, was one of the most active Augusts on record for the basin.
 This level of activity had rarely occurred, if at all, in the past 41 years, since 1968, when the most active August on record for the region with eight named storms occurred.
 When Hurricane Rick reached Category 5 strength on October 17, it became the first Category 5 Pacific hurricane since Ioke in 2006, and the third-strongest Pacific hurricane on record, behind 2015's Patricia and 1997's Linda.
 The first Central Pacific name to be used was Lana, when it crossed into the region from the Eastern Pacific.
 With the naming of Tropical Storm Maka on August 11, this season became the first in seven years to use multiple Central Pacific names.